julianwagle/djoser-cat/README.rst

 Im just playing around with Djoser and a cookiecutter django bare bones app.
-You should probably ignore this repo
+Nothing to see here